Ashland, WI area Weekend Immersion: September 8th – 10th

 Registration is closed for Foraging Schools in Wisconsin and Minnesota

 Below here is for Foraging School August 18th-20th in Maryland:

 We are elated to share with you the opportunity to attend Foraging School!
 Learn how to identify, harvest, and prepare wild food and medicine!
 August 18th-20th at The Reed Center (about one hour northwest of Washington, DC).

 Foraging School will be hosted and taught by Robin Greenfield and Eric Joseph Lewis.
 Robin and Eric have been teaching foraging together for the last year and have independently been leading Reconnection to Earth classes for a combined experience of over 15 years.
 This Foraging School is a new offering we are so excited about.

 Foraging School Content:

-Identifying, Harvesting and Preparing of Wild Food and Medicine
+Identifying, Harvesting and Preparing Wild Food and Medicine

-- Including discussions on pesticides, industrial pollutants, exhaust from cars, urban foraging, etc.
+Including discussions on pesticides, industrial pollutants, car exhaust, urban foraging, etc.